Search blog:

 Gift Aid is the most popular way of donating to charities because it lets charities or CASCs claim an extra 25p from the UK Government for every £1 you donate.

-It’s also worth mentioning that if you’re a high earner and you pay tax above the basic rate, you’ll be able to claim the difference between the rate you pay and basic rate tax on your donation.
+It’s also worth mentioning that if you’re a high earner and pay tax above the basic rate, you can claim the difference between your rate and the basic rate tax on your donation.

-The former is a little bit simpler, and so that is the option most filers go for.
-But if you’ve made hefty donations that have been submitted using Gift Aid, you could end up shaving even more money off your tax bill by paying tax on the difference and claiming Gift Aid.
+The former is a little bit simpler, and so that is the option most Self Assessment filers go for.
+However, if you’ve made large donations that have been submitted using Gift Aid, you could end up shaving even more money off your tax bill by paying tax on the difference and claiming Gift Aid.

 Other common Self Assessment mistakes

-So far, we have covered what we consider to be the biggest and most costly mistakes people make in filing their tax returns.
-However, they are just the tip of the iceberg and there are many more mistakes that people make.
+So far, we have covered some of the biggest and most costly mistakes people make in filing their Self Assessment tax returns.
+However, they are just the tip of the iceberg and there are many other mistakes that people make.

-• Poor arithmetic – making mistakes with calculations on your return.
+• Making mistakes with calculations on your tax return

 • Incomplete information – writing ‘to be confirmed’ or ‘info to follow’ is not acceptable to HMRC.
 All information required must be submitted.